 Let’s start with four-wheel drive.
-Displayed often as 4WD and sometimes referred to as four-by-four or 4×4, this system’s main distinction is it’s typically used on vehicles designed and built to handle the unpaved wilderness.
+Displayed often as 4WD, and sometimes referred to as four-by-four or 4×4, this system’s main distinction is that it’s typically used on vehicles designed and built to handle the unpaved wilderness.
 This includes rugged trucks and SUVs such as the Jeep Wrangler, Mercedes-Benz G-Class, and the Toyota Land Cruiser.

 Most modern 4WD systems are “part-time” and at the flick of a switch four-wheel drive can be engaged